EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - $\leq 120K (=250K−130K)$.

 Therefore, it is sensitive for any $p \geq 20$.
-Formally, the cell is protected for any $p$ such that
+Formally, the cell is protected for any $p$ such that:

 $$\sum_{i = 3 + 2}^{N} x_i \geq \frac{p}{100} \text{Alice}$$
 $$\sum_{i = 5}^{N} x_i \geq \frac{p}{100} 100$$